Debugging on Aurora with DDT¶

 You may want to test the configuration.
 To do that, click the Test Remote Launch button.
 If you see a login prompt like the following example, use your usual ALCF one-time password:

-If the test is successful, you are are ready to proceed from an Aurora compute node.
+If the test is successful, you are ready to proceed from an Aurora compute node.

 To run DDT interactively from Aurora, start up an interactive PBS job.
 You'll need to load a module to access DDT: